alexandrehoffmann/LightweightNumericalOptimizationTools/README.md

 # Reference
 [1] 4.
 Basic Iterative Methods.
 (2003).
 In Other Titles in Applied Mathematics.
 Iterative Methods for Sparse Linear Systems (pp. 103–128). doi:10.1137/1.9780898718003.ch4
 [2] Gould, N. I. M., Lucidi, S., Roma, M., & Toint, P. L. (1999).
 Solving the Trust-Region Subproblem using the Lanczos Method.
 SIAM Journal on Optimization, 9(2), 504–525. doi:10.1137/S1052623497322735
+[3] Steihaug, T. (1983).
+The Conjugate Gradient Method and Trust Regions in Large Scale Optimization.
+SIAM Journal on Numerical Analysis, 20(3), 626–637. doi:10.1137/0720042
-[3] H. H. Rosenbrock, An Automatic Method for Finding the Greatest or Least Value of a Function, The Computer Journal, Volume 3, Issue 3, 1960, Pages 175–184, https://doi.org/10.1093/comjnl/3.3.175
+[4] H. H. Rosenbrock, An Automatic Method for Finding the Greatest or Least Value of a Function, The Computer Journal, Volume 3, Issue 3, 1960, Pages 175–184, https://doi.org/10.1093/comjnl/3.3.175